marshallshen/security_architecture_and_engineering/fall_2013_midterm.md

     (b) (10 points) Design a better scheme that in principle can work.
 (Again, ignore the question of what browsers can or cannot do.)

+2. (20 points) The MTA wants to replace the Metrocard used to pay subway and bus fares in New York.
+Suppose that someone suggested using iris scans: when you board a bus or enter a turnstile, something scans your eye and deducts the appropriate fare from your account.
+Is this a good architecture or not?
+Explain.